10 Secrets To Healthier Chili

 Try one or all of these easy suggestions:

-- Try Some Cocoa.
-Cocoa powder … in chili!?
+10. Try Some Chocolate.
+Chocolate? … in chili!?
 Yes!
-Unsweetened cocoa powder is often used in Mexican cooking (think mole sauces), and is an easy way to add antioxidants and robust flavor without the calories.
+Unsweetened cocoa powder or chocolate is often used in Mexican cooking (think mole sauces), and is an easy way to add antioxidants and robust flavor without the calories.
 All you’ll need is 1-2 ounces of unsweetened chocolate per pot.

 Some other notes: Go easy on the toppings.
 Your healthy chili can be undone quickly when it’s loaded with cheese, full-fat sour cream, and unlimited tortilla chips.
 Try topping each bowl with any of these healthier options: heart-healthy avocado cubes, fresh chopped cilantro, a tablespoon of low-fat cheese, a dollop of fat-free Greek yogurt, chopped fresh scallions, lime wedges.
 Limit yourself to 1 ounce of chips.